intelligenia/modeltranslation/README.md

   "modeltranslation"
 )

+## Add IS_MONOLINGUAL to settings.py

-1. You'll have to include a new setting in settings.py IS_MONOLINGUAL=False.
+You'll have to include a new setting in settings.py IS_MONOLINGUAL=False.
 IS_MONOLINGUAL acts as a switch for modeltranslation:

 ```python
 # modeltranslation only works when IS_MONOLINGUAL is False
 IS_MONOLINGUAL=False
 ```

+### Add MODEL_MODULES to settings.py

-2. Add file setting MODEL_MODULES to settings.py.
+Add file setting MODEL_MODULES to settings.py.
 MODEL_MODULES contains a list of module paths that will be translated.
 For example:

 ```python
 MODEL_MODULES = ["app1.models", "app2.models", "fees.models", "menus.models", ...]
 ```

+## Import addtranslations

-3. Import **addtranslations** if each of your models.py files:
+Import **addtranslations** if each of your models.py files:

 ```python
 from modeltranslation.translation import addtranslations